cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

 ---

 ### Nothing here yet!
+- I tried a couple things on Fedora 41 with Flatpak WiVRn, maybe go check out that file if you're curious.

 ---

 ## Untested
 Owned and/or willing to test.
 May have been tested in past setups.
-If something's untested here, maybe check the list for Flatpak WiVRn?
+If something's untested here, maybe check the file for Flatpak WiVRn?

 ---

-### Pistol Whip

-### VAIL

 ### Rec Room